ceevee87/webdev-bootcamp-colt-steele/README.md

 - Utilization of popular third-party NPM packages
   * large size JPEGs were dithered using a one-time gulpfile run.
   * database state can be saved as JSON and reloaded.
-The multi-part process of loading is handled with async.
+The multi-part process of loading data into MongoDB is handled with async.
   * nice looking timestamps using Moment
   * nodemon keeps web-site running after files change during development.
   * banner messages are done using Flash.